Athena-OS/athena/README.md

 ```
 If it does not return anything, the typed password is right, otherwise you will get "Unlock denied" message.

-At each login and reboot, you need to unlock the keyring.
+At each login or reboot, you need to unlock the keyring.